Why does my bunny chew my wallpaper, discipline and training

-It can be very upsetting to come home and discover your bunny has stared chewing your wall paper.
+It can be very upsetting to come home and discover your bunny has started chewing your wallpaper.
 If left this habit can do quite a bit of damage.
 So how do you let them know it is bad without causing stress and ending up with a grumpy bunny.

 The answer is to use a combination of gentle discipline to set a firm boundary and provide lots of acceptable alternatives to keep them entertained.